-In the office, Dan was telling Chris about the curries he'd eaten over the weekend:
+In the office, Adam was telling Nathan about the curries he'd eaten over the weekend:

-"Blimey!
-I bet you're back on the fruit now, mind you, I suppose they're not too bad for you, curries, are they?"
-Said Chris.
+“Blimey, I bet you're back on the fruit now!
+Mind you, I suppose they're not too bad for you, curries, are they?"
+Said Nathan.

-"Depends what you fire in with 'em doesn't it kid?" said Dan without looking up from his work.
+"Depends what you fire in with ‘em, doesn't it kid?" said Adam without looking up from his work.
 He was standing on a box slotting letters into the top row of his frame (he's not particularly short but he says it makes his arm ache otherwise).

-On delivery, a woman with a picture of an alien on her sweatshirt was walking her two boxer dogs.
-As I passed, the dogs started snarling and barking at me and without looking up, the woman shouted "Shut up!
+A woman with a picture of an alien on her sweatshirt was walking her two boxer dogs.
+As I approached, the dogs started snarling and barking at me.
+Without looking up, the woman shouted "Shut up!
 It's a man, not a martian!"

 I slipped on a flight of greasy green yorkstone steps.
-I managed to grab the railing and ended up lying on my back on the steps with my feet on the patio at the bottom without having done any serious damage.
+I managed to grab the railing and ended up at the bottom, lying on my back with my feet on the patio.
+I was slightly winded but hadn’t done any serious damage.
 I told the owner about it.
 "Are they slippy?" he said and handed me a mis-delivered letter from the day before.

 At the sheltered housing on the estate, an old woman with a grey perm, faded blue anorak and american tan tights was putting out her wheelie bin.
-It had a massive stripy orange and green sticker on the side that said Pimp My Bin in a graffiti style font.
+It was decorated with a large stripy orange and green sticker that said Pimp My Bin in a graffiti style font.

 On my way down to the farm, I saw a fresh looking blue tit corpse in the middle of the lane.
 On my way back up five minutes later, it had gone.